-As stated above we do not accept Gatwick's premise that the volume of unsustainable transport should be expanded to support the airport's planned growth.
+As stated above we do not accept Gatwick's premise that the volume of unsustainable road transport should be expanded to support the airport's planned growth.
 Gatwick should model and provide for all increases in its surface transport through public and active transport alone.
-It is these modes, not increased road capacity, that must then be invested in.
-This would remove the need for the works proposed on these roundabouts, remove the need for the additional parking proposed, and instead enable Gatwick to align its transport investments to the 'Avoid-Shift-Improve' decarbonisation plans of Surrey and of West Sussex.
+It must then invest in these modes, not increased road capacity.
+This would remove the need for the works proposed on these roundabouts, remove the need for the additional parking proposed, and enable Gatwick to align its transport investments to the 'Avoid-Shift-Improve' decarbonisation plans of Surrey and of West Sussex.